-In cases involving missing persons, law enforcement personnel are best situated to provide information to the media that is designed to elicit public assistance in the search for a missing person.
-Therefore, all communications regarding missing students will be handled by outside law enforcement authorities, who may consult with the SNU spokesperson and/or the Media Strategies team.
-All inquiries to the college regarding missing students, or information provided to any individual at the college about a missing student, shall be referred to the Office of Student Life, who shall refer such inquiries and information to law enforcement authorities.

-Prior to providing the SNU community with any information about a missing student, the Office of Student Life or the University spokesperson shall consult with local law enforcement authorities to ensure that communications do not hinder the investigation.
+- 1. External communications regarding missing students will be handled by a designated SNU spokesperson.
+All inquiries to the university regarding missing students, or information provided to any individual at the college about a missing student, shall be coordinated through and released only by the Office of the President or other individuals or offices as the Office of the President designates. - 2.
+Prior to providing the SNU community with any information about a missing student, the Office of Student Life or the University spokesperson shall consult with SNU Department of Public Safety or other law enforcement authorities to ensure that communications do not hinder the investigation.